-- Next add in the sweet potato and sauté until tender.
-About 10 minutes.
+- Add in the diced sweet potato and sauté for an addition 7 minutes.

-- Add in red kale and sauté for a few minutes or until bright green.
-Careful not to overcook the greens.
+- Add in finely chopped red kale and sauté for 2-3 more minutes, or until kale is brightly green.

-- Serve with a side of greens and a sprinkle of salt!
-I also love this with ketchup or hot sauce!
+- Serve with a side of greens, vegan sour cream and salt to taste!
+I also love this with ketchup or hot sauce.

 - This recipe is very customizable!
-Use any vegetables you would like.
-Just shoot for similar ratios.
-Roughly 5-6 cups veggies.
+Use any vegetables you would like, just shoot for similar ratios.